bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/image099.jpeg"
   style="width:2.82292in;height:2.80208in"
-  alt="Screenshot of a trembling monster in a 60 f/s animation" />
+  alt="Screenshot of a trembling monster in a 60 f/s animation." />
 </p>

 <h4>HTML code:</h4>